lushchan/test/README.md

 ## Notes:

-File structure mus be like this `/home/username/domain.com/`

-Document root must be like `www/html/public_html`

 Database user name skiped or replaced specific characters like `"-","."`

 MySQL root password must be saved in `~/.my.cnf` [WHAT???](https://ruhighload.com/my.cnf)